vaidashwin/ggtour/README.md

 intention with a service on a cluster node is that it should be interchangeable at runtime with any other one;
 that is if you run the same request twice, any two nodes with appropriate role can handle it equivalently.

-Each node in the cluster will have up to two main processes running:
-1) Service JVM
-2) Redis node

-The Redis node will be used as a cluster cache and will be clustered as well so as to synchronize each node.
-The nodes will ultimately be scaled up and down in order to handle load/be fault tolerant.
+If a request/ response pattern is used, it is intended that the same actor will handle the response (since it will need to load in its own behavior).
+Therefore requests will include a replyTo value.

+Each node in the cluster will run the service JVM which will host an `ActorSystem` for the service.
+Each `ActorSystem` will interact with others by the `RemotingFacade`, which will create actors that abstract out the location of the target service; this is for clustered deployments.

+In a clustered deployment, Kafka will be used for interservice messaging and the `RemotingFacade` will spawn a mock actor whose job is to read/write from the Kafka stream without visibility to the service.

+The cluster will also include Redis hosts for short term storage across services (primarily used for ladder) and a Postgres db for backend storage.

 #### Project Organization
 There are two types of sbt projects defined in this repo.